 The fact that dolomite recrystallization may preserve former remnants of calcite is an important aspect to consider in dolomite geochronology.
-X-ray diffraction (XRD) analyses on rock powders can help resolve this issue and were applied on the studied samples.
-Two samples were identified as pure dolomite (MU-1 and MU-2), three samples contain minor calcite component (MAM-3, MAM-7 and KM-1) and one sample encompass minor quartz component along with the dolomite (Tm-MU-2; Fig. 7A).
-As a complimentary, EBSD maps combined with EDS analyses can further distinguish between dolomite and high-Mg calcite.
-For example, EBSD phase mapping identified ~45% dolomite, ~48% calcite and ~7% zero solution on sample KM-1.
-In samples MU-1 and MU-2 dolomite is much more abundant, with average of 67% dolomite, 25% calcite and 8% zero solution (Fig. 7B-C).
-Although calcite phase is relatively abundant in these samples, EDS has identified more than 2:3 Mg/Ca ratio, indicating it is a high-Mg calcite.
-This support previous interpretations of replacement of calcite by dolomite.
-The difference between XRD and EBSD analyses imply that pseudosymmetry of high-Mg calcite and dolomite can be unambiguously detected by in-situ EBSD phase mapping rather than XRD powder analyses.
-While the labor-intensive EBSD analysis is more sensitive in detecting calcite replacement than XRD, both methods are recommended for detecting impurities.
-In this study, less successful samples for dating (e.g. MAM-3 and MAM-7) are with higher calcite percentage relative to successfully dated samples (e.g. MU-1 and MU-2; Fig. 7C-D).
+X-ray diffraction (XRD) analyses of rock powders can help resolve this issue and were applied to the studied samples.
+Two samples were identified as pure dolomite (MU-1 and MU-2), three samples contain a minor calcite component (MAM-3, MAM-7, and KM-1), and one sample encompasses a minor quartz component along with the dolomite (Tm-MU-2; Fig. 7a).
+As a complement, EBSD maps combined with EDS analyses can further distinguish between dolomite and high-Mg calcite.
+For example, EBSD phase mapping identified \sim 45 % dolomite, \sim 48 % calcite, and $\sim 7 \%$ zero solution in sample KM-1.
+In samples MU-1 and MU-2 dolomite is much more abundant, with an average of 67 % dolomite, 25 % calcite, and 8 % zero solution (Fig. 7b-c).
+Although the calcite phase is relatively abundant in these samples, EDS has identified an Mg / Ca ratio higher than 2:3, indicating it is a high-Mg calcite.
+This supports previous interpretations of replacement of calcite by dolomite.
+The differences between XRD and EBSD analyses imply that pseudo-symmetry of high-Mg calcite and dolomite can be unambiguously detected by in situ EBSD phase mapping rather than XRD powder analyses.
+While labor-intensive EBSD analysis is more sensitive in detecting calcite replacement than XRD, both methods are recommended for detecting impurities.
+In this study, less successful samples for dating (e.g., MAM-3 and MAM-7) have a higher calcite percentage relative to successfully dated samples (e.g., MU-1 and MU-2; Fig. 7c-d).